mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_accessibility/index.md

 But where did our focus indicator go?

 When we switch between templates in our `<Todo />` component, we completely remove the elements from the old template and replace them with the elements from the new template.
-That means the element that we were focused on vanishes.
-When this happens, the browser resets focus to the `document.body` element.
-This could confuse a wide variety of users — particularly users who rely on the keyboard, or users who use a screen reader.
+That means the element that we were focused on no longer exists, so there's no visual cue as to where the browser's focus is.
+This could confuse a wide variety of users — particularly users who rely on the keyboard, or users who use assistive technology.

-To improve the experience for keyboard and screen-reader users, we should manage the browser's focus ourselves.
+To improve the experience for keyboard and assistive technology users, we should manage the browser's focus ourselves.

 ## Focusing between templates